-The total emission to the water environment is estimated at 0.3 - 1.4 g I-TEQ/year based on very few samples.
-The estimate should accordingly be regarded as very uncertain.
-Based on the knowledge available the most important source for dioxins in Danish waste and storm water seems to be atmospheric deposition (reference is made to table 5.5), but congener profiles of sludge correspond better to profiles of textiles.
-It must be concluded that knowledge is limited and any definite conclusions on this issue should be taken as premature.
+The total emission to water environment is estimated at 0.4 - 1.4 g I-TEQ/year.
+The estimate should be regarded as uncertain, as only few measurements are available.

+Based on the available knowledge the most important source for dioxins in Danish waste and storm water seems to be atmospheric deposition (reference is made to table 5.5), but observed congener profiles for dioxins in sewage sludge only partly correlate to profiles for atmospheric deposition.
+Some correlation to congener profiles for textiles may also be argued.
+A definite conclusion on sources for dioxins in wastewater and sewage sludge should however so far be considered premature.